 9769 University Ave, Clive

-Whether it’s a business lunch or getting food to-go, Nick’s is always an amazing options for appetizers, entrees, and even salads!
+Whether it’s a business lunch or getting food to-go, Nick’s is always an amazing option for appetizers, entrees, and even salads!
 Try these two salads:

 - Chinese Chicken Salad: Romaine lettuce, chicken, scallions, almonds, mandarin oranges, fried wontons and sesame dressing.